Chuy’s (NASDAQ:CHUY) Shares Gap Down to $40.18

-In related news, CEO Steven J. Hislop sold 17,484 shares of the stock in a transaction dated Thursday, April 29th.
-The shares were sold at an average price of $46.00, for a total transaction of $804,264.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Steven J. Hislop sold 52,877 shares of the stock in a transaction dated Thursday, April 22nd.
-The shares were sold at an average price of $46.00, for a total transaction of $2,432,342.00.
-Following the transaction, the chief executive officer now owns 161,671 shares of the company’s stock, valued at approximately $7,436,866.
+In other news, CFO Jon W. Howie sold 10,000 shares of Chuy’s stock in a transaction dated Wednesday, March 10th.
+The stock was sold at an average price of $42.01, for a total value of $420,100.00.
+Following the completion of the transaction, the chief financial officer now owns 61,477 shares of the company’s stock, valued at approximately $2,582,648.77.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, COO John Mountford sold 11,398 shares of Chuy’s stock in a transaction dated Thursday, May 20th.
+The stock was sold at an average price of $42.00, for a total value of $478,716.00.
+Following the completion of the transaction, the chief operating officer now directly owns 3,850 shares of the company’s stock, valued at approximately $161,700.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 185,057 shares of company stock worth $8,139,111 in the last quarter.
-2.05% of the stock is owned by corporate insiders.
+In the last ninety days, insiders sold 185,057 shares of company stock valued at $8,139,111.
+2.05% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Price T Rowe Associates Inc. MD increased its position in shares of Chuy’s by 2.4% in the fourth quarter.
-Price T Rowe Associates Inc. MD now owns 3,327,062 shares of the restaurant operator’s stock worth $88,134,000 after purchasing an additional 77,550 shares during the last quarter.
-Canada Pension Plan Investment Board purchased a new position in shares of Chuy’s in the 4th quarter worth about $612,000.
-Royce & Associates LP raised its position in shares of Chuy’s by 22.4% in the 4th quarter.
-Royce & Associates LP now owns 617,704 shares of the restaurant operator’s stock worth $16,363,000 after purchasing an additional 112,907 shares during the last quarter.
-Clearbridge Investments LLC raised its position in shares of Chuy’s by 13.8% in the 4th quarter.
-Clearbridge Investments LLC now owns 50,567 shares of the restaurant operator’s stock worth $1,340,000 after purchasing an additional 6,131 shares during the last quarter.
-Finally, Rhumbline Advisers raised its position in shares of Chuy’s by 16.6% in the 4th quarter.
-Rhumbline Advisers now owns 65,213 shares of the restaurant operator’s stock worth $1,727,000 after purchasing an additional 9,262 shares during the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Dorsey Wright & Associates bought a new stake in Chuy’s in the 1st quarter worth about $47,000.
+Cowa LLC bought a new stake in Chuy’s in the 4th quarter worth about $58,000.
+Citigroup Inc. increased its holdings in Chuy’s by 291.4% in the 4th quarter.
+Citigroup Inc. now owns 4,791 shares of the restaurant operator’s stock worth $127,000 after buying an additional 3,567 shares in the last quarter.
+Raymond James Financial Services Advisors Inc. bought a new stake in shares of Chuy’s during the 4th quarter valued at about $204,000.
+Finally, Oregon Public Employees Retirement Fund grew its stake in shares of Chuy’s by 17.4% during the 4th quarter.
+Oregon Public Employees Retirement Fund now owns 7,940 shares of the restaurant operator’s stock valued at $210,000 after purchasing an additional 1,176 shares during the period.

 Chuy’s Company Profile (NASDAQ:CHUY)